Forestry Issues

 THE POTENTIAL OF U.S. FOREST SOILS TO SEQUESTER CARBON AND MITIGATE THE GREENHOUSE EFFECT

-P5835 hardcover .........US $199.95 CAN $229.95
+P5835 hardcover .........US $275.00 CAN $379.95

-SOIL SCIENCE & MANAGEMENT (4th ed.)
+SOIL SCIENCE & MANAGEMENT (4/e)

 Edward Plaster.
 Highlights what farmers, horticulturalists, environmentalists and others need to know to promote effective use of soils.
 Covers all aspects of soil usage, including management techniques, composition, fertility, erosion, conservation, irrigation, and more.
 Includes information on nutrient management, best practices, and relevant legal issues and government programs.
 A comprehensive, non-technical text on how soils work and how they are used most effectively.
 8 x 9-1/4, 416p, b&w photos, tables, diagrams, 2003.

-S9354 hardcover ..........US $172.95 CAN $155.95
+S9354 hardcover ..........US $172.95 CAN $189.95

-SOILS IN OUR ENVIRONMENT (10th ed.)
+SOILS IN OUR ENVIRONMENT (10/e)

 Duane Gardiner, Raymond Miller.
 Up-dated edition to this time-honored introduction to soil sciences.
 Covers the complete spectrum of traditional and state-of-the-art soil topics, including: taxonomy; formation; properties; common problems and their solutions; evaluation; precision agriculture; GIS and GPS.
 New coverage of tillage erosion, the phosphorous index, and organic farming.
 A complete foundation for anyone interested or involved in soil science.
 6 x 9, 264p, 89 color plates, b&w photos, tables, 2003.
 OVERSIZE.

-This title has gone out of print - limited stock available.
+Sorry, this title has gone out of print and will be no longer available.

 S1955 hardcover ..........US $129.00 CAN $149.95

-ON SALE ..........US $109.95 CAN $118.95
+ON SALE ..........US $99.95 CAN $109.95....... only 1 copy remaining!

-THE NATURE AND PROPERTIES OF SOILS (13th ed.)
+THE NATURE AND PROPERTIES OF SOILS (13/e)

 Nyle Brady, Ray Weil.
 The most widely-used soils textbook in the world.
 Updated material and format, with new photos and diagrams.
 The text has an ecological approach that explains the fundamental principles of soil science.
 Includes new or updated coverage of a wide variety of topics, including wetlands and their poorly aerated soils, irrigation management, septic tank drain fields, engineering properties of soils, and more.
 A comprehensive reference that synthesizing a large amount of technical detail into a manageable format.
 8-1/2 X 11, 960p, 238 b&w photos, 288 line drawings, 12p color insert, 2001.
 OVERSIZE.

-This title has gone out of print - limited stock available.
+Sorry, this title has gone out of print and will be no longer available.

 N7630 hardcover ..........US $131.00 CAN $144.95

-ON SALE ..........US $105.95 CAN $112.95
+ON SALE ..........US $89.95 CAN $99.95....... only 2 copies remaining!

-SOIL SCIENCE SIMPLIFIED (4th ed.)
+SOIL SCIENCE SIMPLIFIED (4/e)

 Milo Harpstead, et al..
 Presents the basic principles of soil science and covers soil formation, components, chemistry, fertility, and conservation.
 Updated, expanded edition provides greater depth to topics and presents the results of current research and trends.
 Added coverage on the environmental aspects of soil science, new developments brought about by computer technology, and new techniques in waste disposal.
 A readable and well-illustrated resource for students, farmers, and professionals.
 6 x 9, 268p, b&w illustrations, 2001.
+OVERSIZE.

-S9429 hardcover ..........US $54.99 CAN $63.95
+S9429 hardcover ..........US $54.99 CAN $65.95

-ECOLOGY AND MANAGEMENT OF FOREST SOILS (3rd ed.)
+ECOLOGY AND MANAGEMENT OF FOREST SOILS (3/e)

 Richard Fisher, Dan Binkley.
 A valuable reference devoted to forest soils, the foundation of the entire forest ecosystem.
 Revised edition details the distinctive features of forest soils.
 Discusses the physical, chemical, and biological aspects of forest soils, as well as soil organic matter, roots, and biogeochemistry.
 Touches on the practical management aspects, like nutrition management, site preparation techniques, soils for nursery and seed orchard operation, soil acidity, and techniques for sustaining and improving long-term soil productivity.
+A good, comprehensive resource.
 6-1/8 x 9-1/4, 512p, b&w photos, tables, figures, 2000.

-E4263 hardcover ..........US $148.50 CAN$162.99
+E4263 hardcover ..........US $199.95 CAN $219.99

 Sustainability - Conservation